 In the assessment of count 2 the court already concluded on the basis of the evidence referred to there that the LTTE, of which the TCC was one of the sub-organisations, was a criminal organisation and that the defendant together with other persons participated in this organisation.
 The court repeats this conclusion here and refers to what it already considered in the assessment of count 2.
-From the above evidence including that further referred to with regard to count 2, it emerges that the defendant even after 29 June 2007 carried out activities for the LTTE together with the defendants [D], [B], [C] and [E], including, amongst other things, actively participating in meetings, fundraising and keeping a financial administration for the LTTE.
-The activities still took place in 2007, 2008 and 2009 and it has not been made plausible at all that the defendantceased them.
+From the above evidence including that further referred to with regard to count 2, it emerges that the defendant even after 29 June 2007 carried out activities for the LTTE together with the defendants [A], [B], [C] and [E], including, amongst other things, actively participating in meetings and fundraising.
+The activities still took place in 2007, 2008 and 2009 and it has not been made plausible at all that the defendant ceased them.
 On the contrary, it follows from the financial activity plan for 2010 that the activities continued uninterruptedly.